 Mr. Aronson has been involved in numerous high-profile transactions and strategic alliances across multiple industries, including entertainment, consumer products, health care, manufacturing, pharmaceutical, retail and technology.
 He also has worked on numerous significant criminal and civil antitrust investigations (and resulting civil lawsuits) in various industries, including publishing, auction houses and cement.
-Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, also has been included repeatedly in Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, Lawdragon 500 Leading Lawyers in America, The Legal 500 and Who’s Who Legal: Competition.
-Law360 selected Mr. Aronson as one of its Competition MVPs in 2012.
+Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, has been recognized repeatedly by Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, Lawdragon’s 500 Leading Lawyers in America, Lawdragon’s 500 Leading Litigators in America, The Legal 500 and Who’s Who Legal: Competition.
+He also was named a 2022 BTI Client Service All-Star and a 2021 BTI M&A Client Service Super All-Star (one of only nine worldwide), and was previously recognized by Law360 as one of its Competition MVPs.

 His representations include:

 - Wm.
-Wrigley Jr. Company in its $23 billion acquisition by Mars Incorporated; and
+Wrigley Jr. Company in its $23 billion acquisition by Mars Incorporated

 In addition to transactional matters, Mr. Aronson advises clients in other areas of antitrust and competition, including litigation and investigations.
 He also has assisted clients in planning legal strategies to address industry threats and opportunities.
 He represented CEMEX S.A. de C.V. in numerous acquisitions as well as in connection with an antitrust price-fixing lawsuit brought by buyers of cement products in the U.S. District Court for the Southern District of Florida, which was in large part dismissed by the court.